swirlai/swirl-search/docs/Admin-Guide.md

 {: .highlight }
 Consult the [release notes](https://github.com/swirlai/swirl-search/releases) for more information on each release.

-# Configuring Swirl
+# Configuring SWIRL

-New in Swirl 1.8: `SWIRL_EXPLAIN` is now configured as an environment variable.
+New in SWIRL 1.8: `SWIRL_EXPLAIN` is now configured as an environment variable.

-Swirl uses the following configuration items, defined in the [`swirl_server/settings.py`](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py):
+SWIRL uses the following configuration items, defined in the [`swirl_server/settings.py`](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py):

 | Configuration Item | Explanation | Example |
 | ---------- | ---------- | ---------- |